ICYMI at French Open: John Isner earning more freebies than anyone in Paris

 PARIS -- Serve, ace.
 Serve, ace.
 Serve, ace.
 Serve, ace.

-You get the picture and probably know by now we're talking John Isner.
+You get the picture and probably know by now that we're talking John Isner.

 Altogether, the towering rocket-launcher has 66 aces through two matches, which is 27 more than anyone else in this year's French Open.